jacoby/jacoby.github.io/_posts/2018-09-19-i-find-the-strangest-bugs.markdown

 (`/home/jacoby/mnt/djacoby/` is a symlink to `/mount/djacoby`, because `find` doesn't jump symlinks but it _does_ follow mount points.)

 My suspicion is based on knowing that Code is an [Electron](https://electronjs.org/) app, build with HTML and JavaScript and running in Chrome.
-I think it is reading `2551.e1280822` as **2551 to the power of 1280822**, which is so big that JS gives up and says "Infinity", and I have no idea if it's because it's so deep into that path or what.
+I think it is reading `2551.e1280822` as **2551 time 10 to the power of 1280822**, which is so big that JS gives up and says "Infinity", and I have no idea if it's because it's so deep into that path or what.

 My next questions: What triggers Code to treat filenames as huge numbers?
 Is this such an obscure and specific problem that nobody else will find it?
 Should I report this as a bug?